“This was not a new work, but an old hand returning by familiar paths.”

 .env.localfiles on developer workstations do not contain credentials that would cause material harm if exfiltrated.
 Prefer runtime secrets injection over file-based credential storage where possible.

 TLP:CLEAR - This report may be freely shared.
-Attribution assessments are tentative and based on TTP similarity only.
+Attribution assessments are cautious and distinguish campaign relatedness from actor attribution.
 All IOCs are provided for defensive purposes.

 Report ID: TP-2026-009 | Published: 2026-04-13 | Author: ThreatProphet